Mary Young (politician)

 Mary Young is an American politician, psychologist, and special education teacher from the state of Colorado.
-A Democrat, Young has represented the 50th district of the Colorado House of Representatives, based in Greeley, since 2019.
+A Democrat, Young represented the 50th district of the Colorado House of Representatives, based in Greeley, from June 2019 to January 2025.

 Career

 From 1973 until 2001, Young worked as a special education teacher, initially in Romeoville, Illinois before moving to Weld County, Colorado.
 After getting a Ph.D. in psychology in 2000, Young began working as a school psychologist, which she continues to do.

 Political career

 In 2018, 50th district incumbent – and Young's husband – Dave Young ran successfully for Colorado State Treasurer, and was succeeded in the State House by fellow Democrat Rochelle Galindo.
 Galindo resigned only 5 months into her term, however, after being accused of sexual misconduct and providing alcohol to a minor.

 That June, a Weld County Democratic vacancy committee met to determine Galindo's successor.
 Young won 6 of the committee's 9 votes, while Greeley-Evans school board member Rhonda Solis received 3; four other candidates applied but received no votes.
 Young assumed office immediately.
 She was re-elected in 2020 and 2022.
+Young ran for re-election again in 2024.
+In the Democratic primary election held June 25, 2024, she ran unopposed.
+In the general election held November 5, 2024, Young was defeated by Republican candidate Ryan Gonzalez.